w3c/wai-curricula/content/designer/forms-design.md

 {% include excol.html type="middle" %}

-Explore different form elements and their intended purpose, including edit boxes, check boxes, radio buttons, and buttons.
+Explore different form elements and their purpose, including edit boxes, check boxes, radio buttons, and buttons.
 Explain uses of standard versus non-standard elements and how use of non-standard elements impacts accessibility.

 #### Learning Outcomes for Topic

 Students should be able to:

-* identify different uses and intended purposes of form elements
+* identify the purposes of form elements, including edit boxes, check boxes, radio buttons, and buttons
-* identify how using form elements with unintended purposes can cause compatibility issues and cognitive overload
+* identify how using form elements with purposes different than those defined in the standards can cause compatibility issues and cognitive overload
 * evaluate the use of standard versus non-standard form elements
 * select form elements that minimize extra work to make them accessible in the implementation phase
-* identify related requirements for developers to write code for form elements that programmatically identifies their intended purpose as well as their current state and value
+* identify related requirements for developers to write code for form elements that programmatically identifies their purpose as well as their current state and value

 ### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes.
+Optional ideas to teach the learning outcomes:

-* Show examples of different form elements and reflect on their intended purpose.
+* Show examples of different form elements and reflect on their purposes as defined in the standards.
 For example, edit boxes, check boxes, radio buttons, and buttons.
-Emphasize that using a form element with an unintended purpose can cause cognitive overload as well as compatibility issues with assistive technologies and adaptive strategies.
+Emphasize that using form elements with purposes different than those defined in the standards can cause cognitive overload as well as compatibility issues with assistive technologies and adaptive strategies.
 * Show examples of standard versus non-standard form elements.
 Explain that standard elements are generally accessible by default, and that there is little need for extra work to make them accessible at a later phase.
 However, use of non-standard elements generally requires additional coding to ensure these elements are usable with the keyboard and compatible with assistive technologies.

 #### Ideas to Assess Knowledge for Topic